 Some swelling and bruising are common, yet a smoother, tighter contour will be apparent immediately after surgery.
 There will be a noticeable improvement in skin quality.
 A compression garment may help minimize swelling and support healing tissues for the first few weeks following your thigh lift.

 Scars may seem pink at first.
-Healthy patients and non smokers should expect the scars to begin to flatten and lighten in color, reaching their final appearance in 9-12 months.
+Healthy patients and non-smokers should expect the scars to begin to flatten and lighten in color, reaching their final appearance in nine to 12 months.

 When considering a thigh lift, first start by educating yourself about the benefits and the risks associated with such the procedure.
 By getting informed in advance you’ll be better equipped for your consultations and you’ll be able to set reasonable expectations for the procedure’s results.